PseudoDevs/IamGhost/abmd7.md

-Last updated: 2024-04-18 05:15:14
+Last updated: 2024-04-18 05:15:49
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: Knowledge is a weapon, Jon.
+Arm yourself well before you ride forth to battle.  -  Maester Aemon